te42kyfo/warpspeed/README.md

 - `DerivedMetrics`: computes derived metrics from the basic values

 ## Samples
-### 2D 5-point sample on a A100:
+### 1D sample on a A100:

-Output of sample2D5pt.py, which analyzes a range 1, 2D 5-point stencil using a (256,2,1) thread block size for a (15000, 15000) domain:
+This example (see sample1D.py) contains the memory transfers for a kernel that loads a 3D vector from `A`, normalizes and scales it by `B`, and saves the normalized vector and its previous lengths to `C` and `D`.

 ```
 TLBpages        :     8        blockL2Load    :  32.0 kB     waveValidCells       :  220736